By Bryan Barnes

 “My parents didn’t want me to do it,” Berglund said. “[My English professor] said, ‘Jacquie, you should absolutely do it.
 Let’s come up with a way for you to get credit for it here.’”

 With that, Berglund ventured across the Atlantic for six weeks under the banner of an Augsburg creative-writing course.
-Her experience fostered a travel bug that would lead her back for a seven-year long stay in France after Augsburg. “[Backpacking] helped me to think globally and really changed my perspective,” Berglund said.
+Her experience fostered a travel bug that would lead her back for a seven-year stay in France after Augsburg. “[Backpacking] helped me to think globally and really changed my perspective,” Berglund said.
 “That was a powerful turning point for me.”

 Graduating from Augsburg in 1987 with a degree in communication studies and a minor in political science, Berglund combined an interest in nonprofits with her travel experience to pursue work in international development.
 By 1990, she had taken an internship in Paris at the Organisation for Economic Co-operation and Development (OECD), the same group that helped administer the Marshall Plan after World War II.
 With the collapse of the Soviet Union, Berglund found herself working with the best entrepreneurial minds at OECD to develop regional economies in former Soviet bloc countries.

 “We were training government officials, and these guys were all communists—they didn’t want to learn [about how to build free markets],” Berglund said.
 “I felt like we went in and did all of this work and spent all of this money, and I don’t know what impact we really had.
-Then I thought, ‘you know, I think the real work is done at the grassroots level.’
-I would see the people at the grassroots level in these countries and they were really making a difference, and I thought, ‘that’s where I have to be.
+Then I thought, ‘You know, I think the real work is done at the grassroots level.’
+I would see the people at the grassroots level in these countries and they were really making a difference, and I thought, ‘That’s where I have to be.
 I’ve got to get there.’
 I just didn’t know how I was going to get there, but that’s where I wanted to go.”

 While at OECD, Berglund earned her master’s degree in international relations from the American Graduate School in Paris.
 However, by 1997 Berglund found herself needing expensive back surgery, so she returned to the Twin Cities to work as marketing director for her old friend, Kieran Folliard, restauranteur and owner of Cara Irish Pubs LP.

 One of Berglund’s duties as marketing director was to help Folliard distribute charitable gifts in the Twin Cities.
 They found themselves giving grants to any organization that asked.
 Eventually, their CFO put the brakes on their charity bonanza and told them they needed a better strategy.
-Berglund agreed: she recognized from her OECD days that the Cara Pubs money wasn’t making the desired impact.
+Berglund agreed; she recognized from her OECD days that the Cara Pubs money wasn’t making the desired impact.
 Berglund had also just attended a conference in Washington, D.C., on self-sustaining nonprofits.

 “That’s when I thought: we sell beer all day,” Berglund said.
 “What if we create our own beer, and we choose to give all of the profits from this one beer to our own foundation, and then we pick one cause, and we really make a difference?
 It took me a little while to sell Kieran on the idea.”